rirefat/rirefat/README.md

 ## Hi there 👋, I'm Rafiul Islam
 > ### React Web Application Developer

-I'm a Front End Web developer who is passionate about making errors-free websites with 100% client satisfaction.
-I have a passion for learning and sharing my knowledge with others as much as possible.
+I'm a Front End Web developer passionate about making errors-free websites with 100% client satisfaction.
+I am passionate about learning and sharing my knowledge with others as much as possible.
 I love to solve real-world problems.
-I am strategic, goal-oriented, and always work with an end goal in mind.
+I am strategic, and goal-oriented, and always work with an end goal in mind.
 Over the past years, I created 100s of websites for my clients using WordPress.
 I pride myself on doing quality work and maintaining excellent communication.
 I also enjoy working with include ReactJS, JavaScript as well as Java.

 <br>
 <!-- Skills: HTML5 | CSS3 | SCSS | Bootstrap | TailWind | JavaScript |  REACT | NodeJs | ExpressJs | MongoDB | Firebase | WordPress | Java -->

 - 👀 &nbsp; I’m interested in **MERN Stack Development** & **Python Programming**.
-- 💼 &nbsp; I’m **good** in **Frontend Development** with React.Js💪.
+- 💼 &nbsp; I’m **good** in **Frontend Development** with React Js & Next JS💪.
-- 👯 &nbsp; Open to discuss about any startup idea
+- 👯 &nbsp; Open to discuss about any project ideas
 - 👨‍💻 &nbsp; All of my projects are available at my [portfolio](rirefat.netlify.app/)
 - 📫 &nbsp; Email me: rirefat.official@gmail.com
-- ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.
+- ☕ &nbsp; I believe, a perfect cup of coffee can be the ultimate solution for stress.
 <br>

 ## Connect with me: 🏃